- Division of Diabetes Treatment and Prevention (DDTP)

 Glycemic Control: Assessment, Monitoring, and Goal Setting

-Primary measures available for health care providers and patients to assess glycemic control are: A1C, self-monitoring of blood glucose (SMBG), and continuous glucose monitoring (CGM).
+Primary methods available for health care providers and patients to assess glycemic control are: A1C, blood glucose monitoring (BGM), and continuous glucose monitoring (CGM).

 Resource Links